-If you think you can handle a highly vocal pet bird, the Nanday may be a good fit.
+If you think you can handle a highly vocal pet bird, a nanday may be a good fit.
 However, there are a few other things you should know about these smart little creatures before you decide to adopt one.

-It's interesting to note that ornithologists prefer the common name black-hooded parakeet for this species.
-Much of this has to do with the fact that there has been some debate on whether it belongs to the conure genus of Aratinga.
+Common Name: Nanday conure, black-hooded parakeet (preferred).
+There had been some debate on whether it belonged to the conure genus of Aratinga.
 It now has its own Nandayus genus and there are a number of subspecies.

 Origin and History

-Nanday conures are a very vocal bird.
+Like conures, nandays are a very vocal species.
 They will call out early in the morning and later in the afternoon, a natural instinct they use in the wild.
 They can also be quite chatty when perching, especially if given a person or another bird to talk to.
+If you are interested in a similar bird that his not as talkative, check out the jenday conure.

-If they learn to talk, the nanday will have a rather raspy voice that does not have the clarity of larger parrots.
+If they learn to talk, the black-hooded parakeet will have a rather raspy voice that does not have the clarity of larger parrots.
 Some of these birds can develop a vocabulary of about 20 words.

 The bird's blue tail feathers with dark colors underneath many feathers and a touch of red on their legs make them even more beautiful in flight.
 They have bare white rings around their eyes, black beaks, and flesh-colored feet.